Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 `CCM` operator will provide initial manifests that allow to deploy `CCM` on the bootstrap machine with `bootkube.sh` [script](https://github.com/openshift/installer/blob/master/data/data/bootstrap/files/usr/local/bin/bootkube.sh.template).

-At the initial stage of `CCM` installation installer creates a config map with `cloud.conf` key that contains configuration of `CCM` in `ini` format.
+At the initial stage of `CCM` installation installer creates a config map with `cloud.conf` key that contains configuration of `CCM`.
 The contents of `cloud.conf` are static and generated by the installer:

 Example for OpenStack: